Hitstar53/C-Practicals/README.md

 # C-Programming
-This repository contains all Programs, question-sets and practicals done during F.Y.B.Tech CE SEM I PSIPL (SPIT)
+This repository contains all practical programs done during F.Y.B.Tech CE SEM I PSIPL (SPIT)
+Note: The repo may not contain all the practical programs (B3 batch Programs Only)